 Author and mental health counselor in training Mollie Player attempts feats of great strength, then writes about what happens.
-Her goals include: daily meditation, homeschooling her kids, not arguing with her family, teaching her children everything she knows and, of course, finding inner peace.
+Her goals include: living simply, not arguing with her family, teaching her children everything she knows and, of course, finding inner peace.
 Her plans don’t always work out, but when they do, the results are awesome.
 And when they don’t, well, it keeps things interesting.